-The Duluth Airport Authority's operating expenses exclusive of depreciation and amortization decreased by \$38.5 thousand to \$4.47 million in 2020, down from \$4.51 million in 2019.
-This decrease is partially due employee efforts to reduce spending where possible during the pandemic.
-There was a ten percent reduction in supplies which is an example of an area where employees had the most discretion in reducing their spending.
-Other less discretionary areas of spending such as maintenance contracts, utilities and personnel compensation and benefits saw some increases.
+The Duluth Airport Authority's operating expenses, exclusive of depreciation and amortization, increased by \$475 thousand to \$4.9 million in 2021, up from \$4.5 million in 2020.
+This increase is partially due to new contracts to better manage IT infrastructure and increases in the prices of goods and services as well as the catch up of costs associated with making cuts in 2020 due to the pandemic.
+Other less discretionary areas of spending, such as maintenance contracts, utilities, and personnel compensation and benefits saw increases as well.